naveabe/pkgwrap/docs/USAGE.md

 This is the configruation file used to build the package.
 The available properties a shown below:

 ##### Distributions

-Distribution specific details to build package.
+This section contains distribution specific details to build package.

 **deps**: